Nov 21, 2024

 Books, supplies and uniforms are approximately $2,800.

-An Apple or Android laptop is required.
 This is a bring-your-own-device program with a standard computer hardware and software requirement.
 See the specific requirements on our computers and laptops page.
+An Apple or Windows-based laptop is required.
 Tablets or mobile phones are not suitable alternatives.

 Required equipment/tools